AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 4- Data augmentation for model training

-Generative models can generate synthetic data to augment existing datasets, helping to improve the performance of AI models in tasks like the analysis of medical images, drug discovery, and accurate diagnosis.
+Generative models can generate synthetic data to augment existing datasets, helping improve AI models’ performance in tasks like the analysis of medical images, drug discovery, and accurate diagnosis.

 5- Imputation of missing data